 What is Google Tag Manager and Why Do You Need It?

-For instance, if you want to track file downloads on your site, you’ll have to enable event tracking and manually update all the download links for it to work unless you’re using MonsterInsights, the best Google Analytics plugin for WordPress.
+For instance, if you want to track file downloads on your site, you’ll have to enable event tracking and manually update all the download links for it to work.
+But if you’ve installed the Google Tag Manager on your site, you can simply add a new tag on your Tag Manager to set up file download tracking.

 With Google Tag Manager, you can deploy various types of tracking code on your site, including Google Analytics.